If you have any questions, please reach out to the GAA team at firstname.lastname@example.org.

 EDST Research Day showcases the rich educational research, practice, and theory developed by the department’s students and faculty.
 We welcome work in diverse subjects, and in all phases of development, including projects that come out of coursework, research conducted as Research Assistants or Principal Investigators, thesis sections, or papers in progress.
 Presenters can also try out ideas to be developed for a forthcoming conference.

-- Foundations of education
+- Decolonizing education

-- Teacher education
+- Equity and education